 Is there any basis whatever for us to assume that the requirements for changing the heart between two stages of an evolutionary lineage is altogether different in character from the requirements for changing the heart between two stages of a single organism’s development?
 It is, after all, the heart itself that must proceed along a transformative pathway in both cases, and from its vantage point the nature of the task doesn’t really change.
 If the heart’s transformation requires all the directive, contextual, highly coordinated activity we observe during development, how could its evolutionary transformation require anything less than the same directive, contextual, highly coordinated activity?

-We have no evident ground for hypothesizing that the transition between two evolutionary versions of the horse’s heart could be largely a matter of accumulated, favorable accidents such as could be derived from a series of random mutations.
-We know too much about the directed character of the development and functioning of all hearts to make this proposal sensible.
+We have no evident ground for hypothesizing that the transition between two evolutionary versions of the horse’s heart could be largely a matter of accumulated accidents such as could be imposed, so to speak, “from outside“ by a series of interiorless, non-directive, decontextualized mutations.
+By “from outside” I refer to mutations conceived as not expressive of the kind of living, unifying, thought-infused power through which a cell or organ or whole organism holds together as the kind of thing it is.
+We know too much about the directed character of the development and functioning of all hearts — all biological entities — to make this proposal sensible.

 Imagine the heart of a horse ancestor (Hyracotherium).
 That heart must, in a coordinated way, have participated with the lungs, the brain and its complex signaling, the liver, the kidneys, and just about every other organ, as well as the vasculature of the circulatory system, and the metabolic and specialized chemistry in the blood-suffused bodily tissues — all in order to meet the “goals” of homeostasis.
 These include maintenance of proper oxygen levels in the blood and tissues within narrow bounds; maintenance of the levels of carbon dioxide and other gases within similarly narrow bounds; maintenance of blood sugar levels (every diabetic is acutely aware of the dangers of elevated or depressed blood sugar); maintenance of blood flow and supply according to the differing needs of various parts of the body; maintenance of blood temperature in the face of external temperature extremes; maintenance of blood pH (acidity or alkalinity); maintenance of blood pressure; excretion of toxins and waste products; and much more.